fanshiqing/grouped_gemm/README.md

 The output tuple of `(torch.Tensor, torch.Tensor)` that contains two tensors `permuted_act` and `row_id_map`.

 * `permuted_act` is the permutation of the original tensor `input_act` with its first dimension permuted according to `indices`.
-* `row_id_map` is the mapping table for the row indices of the input activations before and after `moe.ops.permute`, which is used for the following `unpermute` op.
+* `row_id_map` is the mapping table for the row indices of the input activations before and after `grouped_gemm.ops.permute`, which is used for the following `unpermute` op.

 ### Parameters